FelixPriori/nodejs-express-training/README.md

 ### Authorization

 Add authorization so that users cannot have access to editing, deleting or getting products that they have not created through their admin console.

+### Form Validation

+- Use [express-validator](https://express-validator.github.io/docs) to validate inputs on submit.
+- Improve UX by keeping the form data when submitting with an error instead of wiping the form